-Please note: A charge may be applicable for additional visits.
+Please note, a charge may be applicable for additional visits.

 If a pre-arranged visit is cancelled at short notice, there must a legitimate reason and provided in writing to the EQA.
 The cancellation can result in the withholding of any claims for certification until a verification visit has been completed.
-Safety Training Awards reserves the right to charge for visits that have been cancelled at short notice.
+Safety Training Awards reserves the right to charge the current visit fees for visits that have been cancelled at short notice.